Ares (Marvel Comics): Fictional character biography

 Ares is the son of Zeus and is the Olympian God of War.
-Ares reveled in war and combat in all its forms, not caring about sides or victims, supporting Troy in the Trojan war.
-Ares has hated Hercules ever since Hercules killed Ares' pets, the monstrous Stymphalian birds, and his hatred increased when he noticed Hercules being favored by their father, while he was shunned for his brutal behavior.
-Further adding to his hatred, is that in modern times, war is shunned and disliked, whereas Hercules is still beloved by the masses, despite his own history of death and destruction.
-As the Romans took on worship of Greek gods and renamed them, Ares is also the deity Mars.
+Ares reveled in war and combat in all its forms, not caring about sides or victims, supporting Troy in the Trojan War.
+Ares has hated Hercules ever since Hercules killed Ares' pets, the Stymphalian birds, and his hatred increased when he noticed Hercules being favored by their father, while he was shunned for his brutal behavior.
+Further adding to his hatred is that in modern times, war is shunned and disliked, whereas Hercules is still beloved by the masses despite his own history of death and destruction.
+As the Romans took on the worship of Greek gods and renamed them, Ares is also the deity Mars.

 After Zeus allowed the worship of the Greek/Roman gods to cease, the dissatisfied Ares held a deep grudge and would try to overthrow Olympus more than once.
 He refused to battle against Pluto on behalf of Hercules, and aided Pluto instead.
-Hercules teamed up with the Asgardian god Thor in order to defeat Ares, leading to Ares' retreat.
+Hercules teamed up with the Asgardian god Thor to defeat Ares, leading to Ares' retreat.
 Ares fought a duel with Hercules, forming an alliance with the Enchantress to make Hercules her slave and ally against the Avengers using water from the Spring of Eros, which led to Hercules being exiled from Olympus for a year.

 Ares organized the Warhawks, which included Satyrs whose pipes caused violence in humans, and with them battled the Avengers.
 He dispatched Kratos and Bia to capture Hercules.
 After allying with the Enchantress again, he used the Black Knight's Ebony Blade to quench the Promethean Flame and conquer Olympus, by turning all the other Olympians to crystal, although Hercules was not transformed, but exiled to Earth with amnesia, due to being brutally beaten by Ares' henchman the Yellow-crested Titans and drifting between Olympus and Earth for six days and nights.
 Ares sent the two gods, Kratos and Bia, after Hercules, and despite the Avenger's efforts Hercules was captured and taken back to Olympus.
 Ares again battled the Avengers who had come to rescue the captive Hercules, and was defeated by Thor and the Black Knight.